avinetworks/avi-helm-charts/docs/AKO/values.md

 If you do not use ingress classes, then keep this knob untouched and AKO will take care of syncing all your ingress objects to Avi.

-### L7Settings.l7ShardingScheme

-AKO allows two types of sharding logic currently.
-These are `hostname` based or `namespace` based.
-The hostname based sharding uses the hostname specified in the Ingress rules to determine the shard VS number while the `namespace` based sharding logic shards the ingress object based on the namespace on which it is created.

 ### L4Settings.defaultDomain

 If you have multiple sub-domains configured in your Avi cloud, use this knob to specify the default sub-domain.